-What are the procedures for a foreigner entering into China in the open port?
+What are the procedures for a foreigner entering China through a port of entry?

-What certificates should I prepare when entering into China?
+What certificates should I prepare when entering China?

 Answer: A valid passport and visa are required for an individual to enter China.
 Usually the airline/ship will give each passenger an entry card and a customs declaration form to fill out prior to arrival.
-These, together with other necessary credentials and documents, are needed to enter China through its open ports.
+These, together with other necessary credentials and documents, are needed when entering through the open ports.

 Answer: Yes.
-But foreigners arriving by car are required to enter China through their pre-approved ports.
+But foreigners arriving by car are required to enter the country through their pre-approved port of entry.
 Upon arrival, valid passports, visas and related documents are required to be handed in and verified by customs authorities.